saran-sankar/deepfake-detection/index.md

 # Roles of collaborators

-1. Aditya, Lalita: EDA
+1. Aditya, Lalita: Exploratory data analysis
-2. Akshita, Neha: Feature extraction
+2. Akshita, Neha: Feature extraction from the image
-3. Saran: Feature engineering
+3. Saran: Feature engineering using prediction of importance
 4. Bevin: Face extraction
 5. Task of modeling is distributed among all the colaborators